Wild Trout Private Conservation Initiative

 Since that time 150 years ago, the rest of the greenbacks were lost due to various reasons.
 Fortuitously there were no other species of trout for these fish to hybridize thus they remained the last vestige of an iconic trout.
 Today the State of Colorado is expanding their range thanks to that single act of a man long gone.
 Had he only known.

 As this Private Fish and Wildlife Preserve program gains popularity, we are hearing of more people interested in creating their own charities in order to invest in the land and its biota as a more productive charity than those who simply argue about issues.
 We ask readers what is a better use for your charitable contributions than saving a species?

 Wildflower Preserve Conservation Initiative

-Each of our aquatic habitats is much more than simply trout habitat.
+Each of the aquatic habitats we create is much more than trout habitat.
 The spring fed nature of our lakes, ponds and streams lends itself very well to rare flowering wetland plants

 such as the pink Lewis' monkeyflower seen above or the fiery red Indian paintbrush and the delicate amphibious small flower forget-me-not.